-- Provided the total number of units proposed for the new parcel is equal to, or less than the total number of units proposed for the existing parcel, and/or - When an alternative treatment system is utilized.
+- Provided the total number of units proposed for the new parcel is equal to, or less than the total number of units proposed for the existing parcel, and/or - When an alternative supplemental treatment or alternative dispersal system is utilized.

-When requesting to use an alternative treatment system, each system will be reviewed on a case-bycase basis, and will require the approval of DEHS, and may require RWB approval.
+When requesting to use an supplemental treatment or alternative treatmentdispersal system, each system will be reviewed on a case-by-case basis, and will require the approval of DEHS, and may require RWB approval.